Securities Arbitration Clinic

 Upload the following within the online application:

-The Securities Arbitration Clinic is a one semester, four-credit clinic offered in the spring and fall.
-It is open to second and third-year students.
+The Securities Arbitration Clinic is a one semester, five-credit clinic offered in the fall and the spring.
+It is open to second- and third-year students.

-There are no required pre- or co-requisites for Clinic participation and students do not need to have a securities or finance background.
-Although there are no required courses, practice dourses such as Mediation, Negotiation, and Trial Advocacy can help you prepare for the clinic.
-In addition, substantive courses such as Business Organizations Securities Regulation, Broker Dealer Regulation and Corporate Finance can be helpful.
+There are no required pre- or co-requisites for Clinic participation.
+Students do not need to have a securities or finance background.
+Although there are no required courses, practice courses such as Mediation, Negotiation, and Trial Advocacy can help you prepare for the clinic.
+In addition, substantive courses such as Business Organizations Securities, Regulation, Broker-Dealer Regulation, and Corporate Finance can be helpful.

 While the minimum weekly time commitment is 16 hours, comprised of 14 office hours and a two-hour weekly seminar, there may be weeks where students work much more than the minimum.
-Students meet their time commitment by completing office hours at the Clinic.
-Office hours may completed in as little as two days or as many as four days.
-Office hours must be scheduled in increments of at least two continuous hours but no more than seven hours.
-If office hours are scheduled over two days, the days may not be consecutive and may not be more than two days apart (i.e. Monday and Thursday is permitted, but Monday and Friday is not).
-The seminar is held on Mondays from 4:00 pm to 6 pm in the Law School's Clinical Conference Room.
+Students meet their time commitment by completing eight scheduled office hours at the Clinic and six flexible hurs that may be remote.
+The seminar is held on Tuesdays from 11:10 a.m. to 1:10 p.m. in the Law School's Clinical Conference Room.
 Students may not schedule office hours during the weekly seminar.
 Each student works in a team with two other students.

 Students may have a part-time job while participating in the Clinic.
 However, part-time work should not interfere with students’ commitment to the Clinic or office hours.
 Students are cautioned that the progress of a case can be unpredictable at times and any part-time position they hold must be flexible enough to accommodate this unpredictability.